daiser/pyflow/README.md

 # PyFlow

-Convenient library to manage data flow inside your app by reducing amount of boilerplate code.
+Convenient library to manage data flow in your app by reducing amount of boilerplate code.

 I used Python 3.11.
 3.10 must be fine.